blocky/attestation-service-examples/esports_data_from_pandascore/README.md

 ## Walkthrough

-Let's say you're implementing an onchain betting application that allows players to bet on the outcome of esports matches.
-In particular, let's say you set up a bet on the outcome of the StartCraft II PL Invitational 2025 tournament final match.
+Let's say you're implementing an on chain fantasy application that needs to access esports data such as player statistics, or match results.
+In particular, let's say want to bring on chain the outcome of the StartCraft II PL Invitational 2025 tournament final match.

 ### Step 1: Get match ID for the PandaScore API